101death/courtcam/README.md

 - `--show-labels`: Show detailed labels on output image
 - `--processes NUM`: Set number of processes for multiprocessing
 - `--court-positions LIST`: Manually set court bounding boxes as `x,y,w,h` pairs separated by semicolons
 - `--set-courts-gui`: Launch a Tkinter-based editor.
+A sidebar shows permanent instructions.
 Use the `+` and `-` buttons to add or remove courts.
 Points are placed by clicking on the image and the shape automatically closes when the final click is near the first.
 Buttons include simple hover animations and `Done`/`Finish` complete the selection.
 The program loads the image and exits after saving the positions.
 The editor scales the image to fit within an 800x600 window so the whole frame is visible even on smaller screens.

 When court positions are provided or saved in `config.json`, court detection is skipped on subsequent runs.